 But mistake fares can disappear in minutes, and you’ve got schedules to coordinate, time off to request, childcare to arrange... if you’re not sure you’ll be able to book with confidence on short notice, the 24-hour rule can help.

 The 24-hour rule is a US DOT regulation that requires all carriers flying to and from the US (whether they are US-based carriers or not) to offer free cancellations or changes for up to 24 hours, so long as the flight was purchased directly with the airline at least one week before travel.
 While not subject to this rule, many OTAs, like Priceline and Orbitz, have their own similar 24-hour rules.

 This means that you can snag that mistake fare and if you realize you can’t or don’t want to take the trip, you can cancel for a full refund within 24-hours.
 This is helpful not only with mistake fares, but with any fares that meet the requirements.

 We offer two types of membership.
 Our Limited membership is free and gives you a little taste of the deals we send.
 Premium members get more deals, and they get the best deals, including peak summer and holiday travel.
 For example, in NYC, Limited members get an average of 15-20 deals per month, while Premium members get an average of 45-50 deals per month.
 More deals = more chances you'll find one (or more) that works for you.

-Premium members also get mistake fares, which can be up to 90% off regular prices, and they get the deals as soon as we see them (Limited members get them 30 minutes later).
-In the US, Premium members also get Hawaii and Alaska deals, while Limited members don't.
+Premium members also get Mistake Fares, which can be up to 90% off regular prices, and Hawaii and Alaska deals.
+They also get the deals as soon as we see them (Limited members get them 30 minutes later).

 We’ve got answers—there’s a whole page of frequently asked questions and answers here, and if your question isn’t answered you can always reach out to our 24/7 support team.